 Utah Sen. Mike Lee tests positive for coronavirus, 'will remain isolated'

-He tested positive days after visiting the White House to meet with Amy Coney Barrett
+He tested positive days after visiting the White House

-Utah Sen. Mike Lee revealed Friday he's tested positive for the coronavirus and "will remain isolated for the next 10 days," days after visiting the White House, and hours after President Trump said he and first lady Melania Trump had tested positive.
+Sen. Mike Lee revealed Friday he's tested positive for the coronavirus and "will remain isolated for the next 10 days," following news that President Trump and first lady Melania Trump had also tested positive.

-Lee, R-Utah, is a member of the Senate Judiciary Committee and met with Supreme Court nominee Judge Amy Coney Barrett on Tuesday.
+Lee, R-Utah, a member of the Senate Judiciary Committee, visited the White House earlier in the week and met with Supreme Court nominee Judge Amy Coney Barrett on Tuesday.

 The White House said Friday that Barrett has tested negative for the virus.